jimf/combine/README.md

 ## Todo

-- Fix connection state so that connected/invalid ports can remain green
 - Refine node connection validity for Any type sources
   - i.e., when piping through Any ports, the original type should be known
 - Define additional nodes